As we are patiently waiting for the new Star Wars land in Disney's Hollywood Studios…

 (NEWS) First Look Inside the Star Wars Hotel Guest Rooms

-We’ve had a lot of concept art up to this point, but now Disney has just shared a first look inside the real Star Wars: Galactic Starcruiser guest rooms, and they look out-of-this-world!
+We’ve had a lot of concept art up to this point, but now Disney has just shared the first look inside the real Star Wars: Galactic Starcruiser guest rooms and they look out of this world!

-In the photo below we get our first look at one of the regular rooms.
-These fit 4 guests.
+In the photo below we get our first look at one of the regular cabins.
+These fit 4 to 5 guests.

 Notice the queen-sized bed and the two “space bunk bed pods” on the wall: